 What We Do

 For 30 minutes each week, a ReadingPals volunteer spends time with a pair of preschoolers, reading a book, completing activities, and developing skills that the children will need for success in school.
 Each child participating in the ReadingPals initiative also receives at least ten books to help build their home library.
+Note: The ReadingPals program is offered during the school year: September to May.

 Group Training Information: